-While Rotterdam is an exciting, cosmopolitan city undergoing constant development, expats looking for work there often find that the search is tougher than expected.
+Rotterdam is an exciting, cosmopolitan city undergoing constant development – however, expats looking for work here often find that the search is tougher than expected.

 Compared to the national average, Rotterdam's rate of unemployment is high, so competition for jobs can be tight.
-This goes double for non-EU citizens, as their hiring company would need to prove to authorities that no EU citizen could fill the vacancy.
-Expats who can offer specialised skills and speak Dutch have a better chance of finding work.
+This goes double for non-EU citizens as their hiring company would need to prove to authorities that no EU citizen could fill the vacancy.

 Job market in Rotterdam

 Known as the gateway to Europe, Rotterdam is home to the continent's largest seaport.
-Needless to say, the city's most prominent industries are shipping and trade.
-Energy, chemicals, business services and logistics are other major sectors.
+Needless to say, the city's most prominent industries are shipping, logistics and trade.
+Energy, chemicals and business services are other major sectors.
 Unlike in Amsterdam, tourism is only a small part of Rotterdam's economy.

 Finding a job in Rotterdam